 The Victorian Education Department’s anti-bullying program is called Bully Stoppers.
 This program supports teachers, principals, parents and students in working together to help put a stop to bullying.

 - Bully Stoppers – resources for parents

 - Bullying.
 No way!
 (Federal Government resource website)

 Report – the cost of bullying

 We know that bullying can have a devastating impact on individuals.
 But there are also long-term consequences for us all, through reduced economic potential, negative health outcomes and social consequences.

-To measure these consequences, the Alannah and Madeline Foundation engaged PricewaterhouseCoopers (with funding from the Victorian Department of Education and Training), to conduct an economic impact analysis of the cost of bullying in Australian schools, and Victorian schools specifically.
+To measure these consequences, the Alannah and Madeline Foundation engaged PricewaterhouseCoopers (with funding from the Victorian Education Department), to conduct an economic impact analysis of the cost of bullying in Australian schools, and Victorian schools specifically.
 The objective of report was to identify and quantify, to the extent possible, the breadth of the impacts of bullying across student and adult life.